turingschool/career-development-curriculum/module_two/feedback_ii.md

 1. If your source of interest is to *help your partner* and your position is *don't merge your own PRs,* what is the underlying interest behind this?

 Possible answers:
-* Reviewing PRs by a second a person decreases mistakes in the code
+* PRs reviews by a second a person decreases mistakes in the code
 * Tagging someone in a PR is good practice for code review in a workplace
-*

 2. If your source of interest is to *help yourself and your relationship with your partner* and your position is *tell me what you're working on as you work on it,* what is the underlying interest behind this?

 Possible answers:
 * When you don't share your thought process, I feel lost as your partner.
 I would like to collaborate more by being able to dialogue about the code.
 * As your partner, I would like to learn from your thought process and be able to contribute to the work that you've created.
-*

 3. If your source of interest is to *help the team/project/cohort* and your position is *you dominate the conversation during check-ins,* what is the underlying interest behind this?

 Possible answers:
-* The rest of the team has felt disrespected when they don't get to have their voices heard.
+* The rest of the team feels frustrated that they haven't been able to voice their ideas and opinions.
-*
-*
+* You are giving off the impression that you are not a team player and that you may be difficult to work with.

 Now that we've unpacked the underlying interests behind our positions in feedback, we need to consider how we would phrase the feedback so that the impact of our words is as closely aligned with our intent as possible.